 That was tough.
 I had made up my mind months ago, I was going to Europe.
 Without really thinking, I cut things off with Michael, and went to Europe alone.
 Nothing was going to get in the way of another fantastical adventure!

 Well, four days later, the adrenaline wore off and the consequence of my hasty decision sunk in.
 The buildings and landscapes looked duller without someone to walk beside.
 I missed Michael.
 I missed laughing and smiling and sharing jokes.
 I wrote him a long letter telling him I’d made a mistake, but he gave a harsh reply and was still mad and hurt.
 What had I done?

 Defeated, I stayed in Louisville with my parents (now that I was broke), waiting tables and pinching pennies so I could begin another trip.
 Eventually Michael sought me out.
-That conversation was just a bunch of apologies on top of each other.
+Our conversation was just a bunch of apologies on top of each other.
 In the end, we agreed that our relationship was just as important as our travel aspirations, so together, we saved up money all summer so that we could spend an entire year in a new place.
 We chose New Zealand because…well, why not?
 They spoke English and we could each get a work visa that would last a year.
 That was a good enough reason for me.

 But just as soon as we took in the majesty of New Zealand’s wild meadows, I received a phone call from my mother.
 “You need to come home immediately.”
 She said, “Your dad is in the hospital.
 We’ve already booked you a flight back.”
 My mom tended to be dramatic, so I asked a serious question I knew she wouldn’t dare over-dramatize.